tlepple/iceberg-intro-workshop/README.md

   ---
 ####  Apache Iceberg Processing Engine Notes:
   ---
-  *  This particular workshop is using Apache Spark but we could have chosen any one of the currently supported platforms:
+  *  This particular workshop is using Apache Spark but we could have chosen any of the currently supported platforms.
+We could also choose to use a combination of these tool and they share the same Apache Iceberg Catalog.
+Here is the current list of supported tools:
      *  Spark
      *  Flink
      *  Trino